mnemnion/JLpeg.jl/Plans.md

 maybe: the compiler pays a lot of attention to method dispatch.

 ### CaptureCommitInst

+Update: I think this one is useless.
+If there are no intervening captures, the VM will close it, if there are, we can't really use this without backtracking at some point.

 We can use this whenever a `PCapture` is enclosing a `PChoice`, but it's a slightly tricky optimization to get right.
 What we do is go through the copied bytecode and